simplesamlphp/simplesamlphp/docs/simplesamlphp-scoping.md

 : The list of trusted IdPs, i.e. the list of entityIDs for identity providers that are relevant for a service provider in an authnRequest.

+Scoping can be disabled for IdPs which don't support it (including AD FS versions prior to 4.0) by setting the `disable.scoping` option in either a hosted SP or remote IdP configuration.

 ### Note ###
 SimpleSAMLphp does not support specifying the GetComplete option.